johan162/hpdf_table/docs/TablesFromData.md

 ## Defining a table in data

 There are two data structure that are used when defining a table.
 First there is a data structure for the overall table specifics and then in that structure a structure to specify the layout of each cell.
-In addition a theme needs to be defined as was discussed in secion ??.
+In addition, a theme needs to be defined (see section on @ref sec_themes "Themes").
 It is possible to omit the theme by specifying `NULL` in which case the default theme will be used.

 To stroke a table from data the following API call is used